Compare DELTA STOCK Versus PLUS500 and IC Markets broker accounts.

 What is a MAM account?
 MAM stands for a Multi-Account Manager Account.
 This is very useful for serious traders who want to use one account to place all of their trades.
 It is a sophisticated software tool that allows a single trader to execute block trades on all accounts operating under a master account.

-Delta Stock does offer clients MAM accounts, while Plus500 does offer clients MAM accounts.
+Delta Stock does offer clients MAM accounts, while Plus500 does not offer clients MAM accounts.

 Delta Stock Vs Plus500 ECN Account

 An ECN account stands for Electronic Communications Network.
 This is an account for pure order-matching execution.
 This is a very sophisticated piece of software and please only try this after much research.
 The account provider will charge a fee as their commission for executing each trade as an alternative to increasing the raw spread artificially as a revenue method.